SF Park Profile: Willie "Woo Woo" Wong Playground - 510 Families

 Big Kid Playground

 Bigger kids will enjoy the wooden tower structure.
 A series of wood and rope ladders brings you to a covered slide.
-This part of the park was too intimidating for my 5-year old.
-I think it would be great for kids 8+.
+This part of the park wasn’t too intimidating for my brave 3-year old.
+But I think it would be better suited for kids 5+.

 Metal Slide & Climbing Hill

 Nearby is the metal slide.
 It had an old-school vibe but is much safer because there’s no chance of falling off the side.
 The wide slide is built into the hill, which also features rock climbing holds.
-My kids both loved this area, especially my toddler.
+My kids loved this area, especially climbing up the slide then falling back down.
 We visited in the evening so the slide wasn’t hot to the touch; but, keep this in mind if you visit on a sunny day.

 Climbing Structures